Shloklabs-Tech-Division/Documentation/en/Flutter/Best_Practices/App_Font/AppFont.md

 ## How to create a custom app fonts

-- 1. Create a class file as `AppFontss`.
+- 1. Create a class file as `AppFonts`.

 - 2. Create static variables and assign the font family to it.
 Refer the below image.